KernelGamut32/terraform-fundamentals-public/exercises/07/README.md

  Our first bucket object that was valid was created, only the second one failed.

  Terraform will complete what it can and fail on what it can't.
-Sometimes the solution to failures can sometimes just be running the same Terraform multiple times (e.g., if there's a network issue between where you're running Terraform and AWS).
+Sometimes the solution to failures can just be running the same Terraform multiple times (e.g., if there's a network issue between where you're running Terraform and AWS).

 ### Finishing up